JohannesDeml/CsvCharacterExtractor/README.md

 * Windows: Doubleclick Run.bat
 * Windows, Mac, Linux: Run `java -jar CsvCharacterExtractor.jar` in the terminal
 ### Config usage
+* With the config you can set the in and out path as well as characters that should be always or never included.
+Take a look at the [example config](config.xml)
 * Paths can be relative, e.g. `in/example.csv`
 * Paths can be absolute, e.g. `C:/Users/UserName/Documents/LanguageCharacterFiles/`
 * Use forward slashes only `/`